-Term Definition Offshore LNG terminal Offshore LNG terminals receive cargos of liquified LNG for processing into fuel.
+Term Definition Offshore LNG terminal Offshore LNG terminals receive cargos of LNG for processing into fuel.
 The Floating Storage and Regasification Unit (FSRU) is where the LNG cargo is unloaded, stored and regasified for transport to a power station or other users.
 Offtake A long-term agreement to purchase electricity from another generator.
 See capacity purchase.
 Particulate matter (PM) Microscopic solids or liquid droplets in the air.
 Peaking plant A power generating station that is normally used to produce extra electricity during peak load times.
 Permitted rate of return Under the SoC Agreement with the Hong Kong Government, CLP Power Hong Kong has a permitted rate of return of 8% on average net fixed assets, which is the average of CLP Power Hong Kong's electricity-related fixed assets less depreciation at the beginning and end of a given year.
-Photovoltaic (PV) panels PV panels convert the sun's energy into DC electricity.
+Photovoltaic panels Photovoltaic (PV) panels convert the sun's energy into DC electricity.
 Power Purchase Agreement (PPA) A long-term electricity supply agreement specifying deliverables such as the capacity allocation, the quantity of electricity to be supplied and financial terms.
 Pumped storage A method used for large-scale storage of power.
 During non-peak times, electricity is used to pump water to a reservoir.
 During peak times, the reservoir releases water for hydroelectric generation.
-Renewable energy Energy that is generated from renewable resources, which are naturally replenished on a human timescale, including sunlight, geothermal heat, wind, tides, water, and various forms of biomass.
-Renewable Energy Certificates (RECs) RECs represent all the environmental attributes associated with electricity produced by local renewable sources in Hong Kong including solar, wind and waste-to-energy power projects, purchased or generated by CLP Power Hong Kong.
-Scheme of Control Agreement (SoC) The SoC Agreement with the Hong Kong Government provides a regulatory framework for the city's electricity industry, enabling CLP Power Hong Kong to operate the facilities and plan new investments to meet the electricity demand of customers, as well as environmental objectives.
-Science-based target A target for greenhouse gas reductions that is in line with the goals of the Paris Agreement to limit global temperature increase to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C. Standing offer A standard retail plan for electricity and gas that has no discounts and applies to a customer who does not actively choose an energy plan with an energy company.
+Renewable energy Energy that is generated from renewable resources, which are naturally replenished on a human timescale, including sunlight, geothermal heat, wind, tides, water, waste-to-energy and various forms of biomass.
+Renewable Energy Certificates (RECs) In Hong Kong, RECs represent all the environmental attributes associated with electricity produced by local renewable sources in Hong Kong including solar, wind and waste-to-energy power projects, purchased or generated by CLP Power Hong Kong.
+Scheme of Control (SoC) Agreement The SoC Agreement with the Hong Kong Government provides a regulatory framework for the city's electricity industry, enabling CLP Power Hong Kong to operate the facilities and plan new investments to meet the electricity demand of customers, as well as environmental objectives.
+Science-based target A target for greenhouse gas reductions that is in line with the goals of the Paris Agreement to limit global temperature increase to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C. Standing offer A standard retail plan in Australia for electricity and gas that has no discounts and applies to a customer who does not actively choose an energy plan with an energy company.
 Start-up accelerator A programme that offers support including financing and mentorship to facilitate the development of start-up companies.
 Tariff Stabilisation Fund The fund aims to ameliorate tariff increases or facilitate tariff reduction where appropriate.
 The difference between the actual profit for SoC operations and the permitted return for the year is transferred to or from the fund.
 Utilisation Gross generation by a power plant unit in a given period as a fraction of the gross maximum generation.
 Also known as Gross Capacity Factor.
+Waste-to-energy A form of renewable energy generation using waste such as landfill gas.
 Wholesale electricity price The given price for a bulk quantity of electricity in a wholesale market paid by energy retailers or distributors to generators, reflecting prevailing supply and demand.